noelregnier/subtitle_word_lines/README.md

 # Subtitle word lines
-The first scripts creates a file with all subtitles.
-The second scrip looks up an entered word and fetches lines with the word
+The first scripts creates a combined file with all subtitles from the provided folder with subtitles.
+The second script looks up an entered word in the combined file and fetches exact lines with the word

 ## Usage
 python create_combined_file.py --path path_to_the_folder_with_subtitles